petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 uuid: 38169381-8595-42a3-9dba-48e7b5ced927
 ---

 # Extending Liferay with Client Extensions

 **At a Glance**

 * Extending Liferay is a crucial aspect of leveraging the platform's full potential
-* By customizing Liferay with specific business needs in mind, digital experiences which tailored to the needs of the users can be created
+* By customizing Liferay with specific business needs in mind, digital experiences tailored to the needs of users can be created
-* Client Extensions provides a new way to extend Liferay which is decoupled from the platform core
+* Client Extensions provide a new way to extend Liferay that is decoupled from the platform core
 * Decoupling custom code from Liferay’s core ensures quicker and easier upgrades and frees developers to use the languages and frameworks they are familiar with

 ```{note}